Michael-Meade/Leaderboad/README.md

 ### config.json
   - the config file.
 This holds the api key and also the settings<br>
+  - if the user wants to use the alert feature, edit the alert file in lib\alerts with your discord api key

 ### Start the scoring.
 - Add the following command to your crontab file. <br>